Focus Areas

 • Our approach

-• · Curogen has been developing small molecule compounds for a promising novel therapeutic target that can significantly increases cytotoxicity and effector functions of anti-tumor CD8+ T lymphocytes.
+• · Curogen has been developing small molecule compounds for a promising novel therapeutic target that can significantly increase cytotoxicity and effector functions of anti-tumor CD8+ T lymphocytes.

 • · Our small molecule compounds are being developed in combination with CHOP treatment.